JuneKim0712/JuneKim0712/README.md

 # Intro

 Hello!
-This is June Kim from United states of america, California.
+This is June Kim.

-I'm currently code and study about Python, CSS&HTML, JavaScript and maybe someday I will do Java and C as well.
+I'm currently coding for hobby and use coding language of Python, CSS&HTML, JavaScript and maybe someday I will learn Java and C as well.

 # Languages

-> ## Learning
+> ## Currently use and Learning
 >  - Python
 >  - JavaScript (and CSS&HTML)
 >